Hina-softwareEngineer/Rust_Server/README.md

 > ### For More Help, go to [Rocket Framework](https://rocket.rs/)

-This site is helps a lot in writing your server.
+This site helps a lot in writing your server.

 ## - Deployment